When Van Halen Played Their First Show With Gary Cherone

 But when they tried the same thing a second time – on April 10, 1998 at Wellington, New Zealand’s Queens Wharf Event Centre – with former Extreme frontman Gary Cherone at the mic, the party sure seemed lively onstage.
 But behind the scenes, it was an entirely different story.

-Fans didn’t ask for refunds or set fire to their seats when Van Halen Mach III took the stage (this was their first public appearance, after all), but Cherone’s carefully orchestrated soft-launch, far away from the U.S. media’s glaring headlights, would stall the trouble brewing back home for only a short time.
+Fans didn’t ask for refunds or set fire to their seats when Van Halen Mach III took the stage.
+(This was their first public appearance, after all.)
+But Cherone’s carefully orchestrated soft-launch, far away from the U.S. media’s glaring headlights, would stall the trouble brewing back home for only a short time.

 It was as varied and as crowd-pleasing a set list as any open-minded Van Halen fan could ask for.
 Problem was, open-minded Van Halen fans were in short supply once Van Halen III, Cherone’s debut album with the band, hit record stores and radio stations.
 It simply didn't meet expectations.

-Once the tour hit the U.S. and was met with similar disappointment, Cherone’s fate was sealed: Within a year, he was scapegoated as “just the wrong choice” and handed his walking papers.
+Once the tour hit the U.S. and was met with similar disappointment, Gary Cherone’s fate was sealed: Within a year, he was scapegoated as “just the wrong choice” and handed his walking papers.
 Years of chaos would follow for Van Halen.
 But for one promising night in New Zealand, things didn't look all that hopeless.

 The Best Song on Every Van Halen Album